MMercieca/CodePath/README.md

 1. Get it working, then make it pretty.

+This is deployed at [https://alexandria-ebf88031ff5d.herokuapp.com](https://alexandria-ebf88031ff5d.herokuapp.com)

 2. Get Feedback early

 I've invited you to this repository before it is finished.
+I don't expect any early feedback.
+I wanted to demonstrate part of my development philosophy: get feedback early.
 I believe in opening pull requests at the beginning of a feature build so feedback can be gathered as soon as possible.

 For one thing, feedback is easier to take the earlier in development a feature or project is in.
 For another, getting feedback at the end which requires a major change is always a bummer.
 I open PRs as soon as I can to encourage the former and avoid the latter as much as possible.

-I would have invited all of you when I started, but

 ## Requirements